primiano/perfetto-docs/docs/recording/data-sources.md

 limit 100
 ```

-### CPU Frequency
+## CPU frequency & power states

-Including the following events in your trace config with allow investigation of CPU frequency and idle time:
+Including the following events in your trace config will allow investigation of CPU frequency and idle time:

 ```protobuf
 data_sources: {